buttflattery/yii2-multimenu/README.md

 - ### `wavesType (string) circular|default`

   The waves type effect, `circular` or `default`.
 Default value is `default`.
+See the constants section to see all available effects you can use.

 - ### `mobileBreakPoint (int)`

   The mobile view break point where the javascript plugin should recalculate sizes.
-Default value is `1200`.
+Default value is `1200`. (_Note: dont change this option unless you know what you are doing as changing it will require you to update the media queries for the themes too._)

 There are menu/theme specific options that are applicable to specific menu types only.
 See details below.

 - ### `bigdrop (array)`